ES-1085/project-ds-2-joshua/proposal/proposal.md

 properties owned by Harvard Forest and on state-owned land in north-central Massachusetts, within a 20-mile radius of the main Harvard Forest property in Petersham.
 Fifteen sites occupying a variety of mid-elevation forested areas were selected.
-Two paired, fixed-radius plots (each 0.33ha in area) were located within each site using random sampling stratified by forest type; one site of the pair being in a hemlock-dominated stand, the other being in a mixed deciduous stand.
+Two paired, fixed-radius df (each 0.33ha in area) were located within each site using random sampling stratified by forest type; one site of the pair being in a hemlock-dominated stand, the other being in a mixed deciduous stand.
 Hemlock-dominated sites were defined as having \>50% of total basal area